 An Unprecedented Partnership to Save the Klamath's Salmon

-Western Rivers Conservancy and the Yurok Tribe have established a long-term partnership to buy 47,097 acres along the lower Klamath and Blue Creek from Green Diamond Resource Company.
+Western Rivers Conservancy and the Yurok Tribe established a long-term partnership to buy 47,097 acres along the lower Klamath and Blue Creek from Green Diamond Resource Company.
 The land includes the entire lower Blue Creek watershed, as well as extensive frontage along the lower Klamath.
 The upper reaches of Blue Creek are already protected by the Siskiyou Wilderness Area.
+The cold-water tributaries that are included in these lands are vital to the recovery of diverse species, including coho and Chinook salmon, steelhead, marbled murrelet and northern spotted owl.
+Once the project is complete, 73 square miles of the Klamath-Siskiyou will be managed as a salmon sanctuary, climate preserve and sustainable community forest.

-The first phase of this effort was completed in 2011, when WRC and the Yurok created the Yurok Tribal Community Forest by acquiring 22,237 acres and placing them into permanent stewardship with the Yurok.
-The Tribe now manages the land for the sake of forest health, clean water, fish habitat and cultural rejuvenation.
+As part of this effort, WRC helped the Tribe create the Yurok Tribal Community Forest along the Klamath.
+The Tribe now manages this for the sake of forest health, clean water, fish habitat and cultural rejuvenation.
+Ultimately, 14,790 acres will be protected as salmon sanctuary and 32,307 acres will be sustainably managed as community forest.

 A Pioneer in Conservation Finance

-To create a salmon sanctuary of this scale, WRC is pioneering new approaches to conservation finance.
-Through the federal New Markets Tax Credits Program, designed to spur revitalization in low-income communities, WRC is now tapping a significant—and nontraditional—source of private funding.
+To create a salmon sanctuary of this scale, WRC pioneered new approaches to conservation finance.
+Through the federal New Markets Tax Credits Program, designed to spur revitalization in low-income communities, WRC tapped a significant—and nontraditional—source of private funding.
 Combined with donor and foundation support, including generous funding from an anonymous foundation and a grant and low-interest loan from the David and Lucile Packard Foundation, WRC was able to raise the needed funds to purchase these lands.

 Making the Vision a Reality

-When this project is complete, it will help ensure the survival of one of the West’s great salmon streams, protect vital wildlife habitat in one of the most biologically rich areas on Earth, and reestablish a sacred homeland and economic base for the Yurok.
-Then, Blue Creek will be safeguarded by a community whose greatest cultural, spiritual and economic interests are healthy forests, healthy habitat and healthy returns of wild salmon and steelhead.
+In the end, this historic effort will help ensure the survival of one of the West’s great salmon streams, protect vital wildlife habitat in one of the most biologically rich areas on Earth, and reestablish a sacred homeland and economic base for the Yurok.
+Blue Creek can now be safeguarded by a community whose greatest cultural, spiritual and economic interests are healthy forests, healthy habitat and healthy returns of wild salmon and steelhead.

 December 4, 2014